Pysched/Dm-MyFit/README.md

 ### Code Validation

 - I used the [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code.
-    - The W3C Validator tool doesn't recognise the Jinja templating, which has resulted in it showing a lot of errors in relation to the Jinja code.
-However, all other code is validating fine.
 - I used the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my CSS code.
 - I used the [Pep8 Online tool](http://pep8online.com/) to validate my Python syntax.